Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **catalog_radius** [ Type: *float* ]

-	When downloading new catalogs fecth data around the target lcation within this radius (in degrees).
+	When downloading new catalogs, fetch data around the target lcation within this radius (in degrees).